sr99622/libonvif/README.md

 ---

 Download the [installer](https://github.com/sr99622/libonvif/releases/download/v3.0.10/OnvifGUI.dmg) and open it.
 Drag the OnvifGUI icon into the Applications folder.
-The program can then be started from the Launchpad.
+Once the installation is complete, the program can then be started from the Launchpad.

 ---